biopragmatics/oquat/docs/unknowns/source/uberon.md

 | NIFSTD_RETIRED:birnlex_20081258 |        1 | [UBERON:0002817](http://purl.obolibrary.org/obo/UBERON_0002817) |
 | NIFSTD_RETIRED:birnlex_20081259 |        1 | [UBERON:0002818](http://purl.obolibrary.org/obo/UBERON_0002818) |

-## `NIF_Organism` (2)
+## `NIF_Organism`

+There are 2 usages of `NIF_Organism` in `uberon`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20NIF_Organism)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20NIF_Organism).

 | curie                    |   usages | nodes                                                           |
 |--------------------------|----------|-----------------------------------------------------------------|
 | NIF_Organism:birnlex_695 |        1 | [UBERON:0007221](http://purl.obolibrary.org/obo/UBERON_0007221) |
 | NIF_Organism:birnlex_691 |        1 | [UBERON:0007222](http://purl.obolibrary.org/obo/UBERON_0007222) |

-## `NOID` (1)
+## `NOID`

+There are 1 usages of `NOID` in `uberon`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20NOID)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20NOID).

 | curie   |   usages | nodes                                                                                                                            |
 |---------|----------|----------------------------------------------------------------------------------------------------------------------------------|
 | NOID:1  |        2 | [UBERON:0018367](http://purl.obolibrary.org/obo/UBERON_0018367), [UBERON:0018368](http://purl.obolibrary.org/obo/UBERON_0018368) |

-## `NeuroNamesCNID` (5)
+## `NeuroNamesCNID`

+There are 5 usages of `NeuroNamesCNID` in `uberon`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20NeuroNamesCNID)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20NeuroNamesCNID).

 | curie              |   usages | nodes                                                           |
 |--------------------|----------|-----------------------------------------------------------------|